jozu-ai/kitops/docs/src/docs/get-started.md

 * Package up a model, notebook, and datasets into a single ModelKit you can share through your existing tools
 * Push that versioned ModelKit package to a registry
 * Grab only the assets you need from the ModelKit for testing, integration, local running, or deployment
+* Package the ModelKit as a container or Kubernetes deployment

 ## Before we start...